-Institut für Informatik, CAU Kiel, Germany {bbr|mh|mam}@informatik.uni-kiel.de
+Institut für Informatik, CAU Kiel, D-24098 Kiel, Germany. {bbr|mh|mam}@informatik.uni-kiel.de

 Abstract.
-This paper presents an environment to support high-level database programming in the multi-paradigm declarative programming language Curry.
-We define an application programming interface (API) that abstracts from the concrete database access methods.
-The API supports transactions and exploits Curry's type system to ensure a strict separation between queries and updates.
-In order to ensure database updates that are safe w.r.t. an intended data model (e.g., containing specific relations between entities), we assume a description of the data dependencies in the entity-relationship (ER) model from which all access and update operations related to the database are generated.
+This paper proposes an environment to support high-level database programming in a declarative programming language.
+In order to ensure safe database updates, all access and update operations related to the database are generated from high-level descriptions in the entity-relationship (ER) model.
 We propose a representation of ER diagrams in the declarative language Curry so that they can be constructed by various tools and then translated into this representation.
-Furthermore, we have implemented a compiler from this representation into a Curry program that provides safe access and update operations based on the API for database programming.
+Furthermore, we have implemented a compiler from this representation into a Curry program that provides access and update operations based on a high-level API for database programming.